Ringwood, New Jersey: Emergency services

 Ringwood is serviced by a volunteer ambulance corps and three volunteer fire companies, with each fire company covering one section of the borough.
 The Erskine Lakes Fire Company covers Erskine Lakes, and Cupsaw Lake.
 Ringwood Volunteer Fire Company #1 (Stonetown) covers Stonetown. and Skyline Lake Fire Department covers Skyline Lake area.

 Federal, state and county representation

-Ringwood is located in the 5th Congressional District and is part of New Jersey's 39th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Ringwood had been in the 40th state legislative district.
+Ringwood is located in the 5th Congressional District and is part of New Jersey's 26th state legislative district.

-Passaic County is governed by Board of County Commissioners, comprised of seven members who are elected at-large to staggered three-year terms office on a partisan basis, with two or three seats coming up for election each year as part of the November general election in a three-year cycle.
-At a reorganization meeting held in January, the board selects a Director and Deputy Director from among its members to serve for a one-year term.